webqit/webflo/README.md

 "generate:html": "oohtml bundle --recursive --auto-embed=page"
 ```

-The `--recursive` flag gets the bundler to recursively bundle subroots - subdirectories with their own `index.html` document root - in a hybrid architecture.
-Subroots are ignored by default.
+The `--recursive` flag gets the bundler to recursively bundle *subroots* - subdirectories with their own `index.html` document in a hybrid architecture.
+(Subroots are ignored by default.)

 The `--auto-embed` flag gets the bundler to automatically embed the generated `bundle.html` file on the matched `index.html` document.
-A value of `page` for the flag ends up as the name of the embedded template: `<template name="page" src="/bundle"></template>`.
+A value of `page` for the flag ends up as the name of the *embed* template: `<template name="page" src="/bundle"></template>`.

 > **Note**
 > <br>If your HTML files are actually based off the `public` directory, you'll need to tell the above command to run in the `public` directory either by configuring the bundler via `oohtml config bundler` or by prefixing the command as follows: `cd public && oohtml bundle --recursive --auto-embed=page`.